DoctorMcKay/node-steam-user/README.md

 	- `loginKey` - If logging into an account with a login key, this is the account's login key
 	- `rememberPassword` - `true` if you want to get a login key which can be used in lieu of a password for subsequent logins. `false` or omitted otherwise.

 Logs onto Steam.
+The `SteamClient` should **not** be connected.
 Omit the `details` object if you wish to login to an anonymous user account.

 ### logOff()